 This information has been compiled as a quick resource guide for nonprofit employers but should not take the place of consulting a legal or human resource professional.

-IntegralOrg wants organizations to be kept up-to-date on the regulatory initiatives of government and believes that the information contained here is accurate at the time of publication.
-However, government policy and legislation can change at any time.
-The contents of this resource kit or links to other websites are provided for information only, do not constitute legal or other professional advice and are only to be used on the basis that they have been provided “as is” without warranties of any kind, either expressed or implied, as to content, usefulness, completeness, or accuracy.
+The contents of this resource kit or links to other websites are provided for information only, do not constitute legal or other professional advice, and are only to be used on the basis that they have been provided “as is” without warranties of any kind, either expressed or implied, as to content, usefulness, completeness, or accuracy.
 IntegralOrg will not be responsible for any loss arising from reliance on or any action or inaction as a result of the information in this resource kit.

 This website is not intended to provide any legal advice neither can the authors be held accountable for the information provided.
 This site is for information purposes only.
 We do not warrant that the information provided is up to date or accurate.
 Consult the appropriate professional (tax and/or legal) before taking under guidance.